ColeComfort/SPL/README.md

 ```

 ### Context

 Context is optional and is declared by
 ```spl
 context { ... }
 ```

-The context consists of a list of variables with their types, ie.  `a: pit` or `q: qpit` delimited by semicolones or newlines.
+The context consists of a list of variables with their types, ie.  `a: pit` or `q: qpit` delimited by semicolons or newlines.

 ### Quantum operations
 ```spl